How do I book?

 Please consult your doctor regarding their recommendations, preventative measures and suitable prophylactics.

 Malaria is endemic through the Kruger National Park and the surround areas but note that our projects occur in “Malaria Low Risk” areas.
 Peak transmissions occur during November to May.

 You can find more information at www.southafricalogue.com/malaria-guide

 What should I pack?

-In addition, the following items are essential for all projects:
+The following items are essential for all volunteer projects:

 •Water Bottle/s 1Litre minimum